Iximiel/PlumedFlagship_parallelism/Readme.md

 To do the sum we use the Plumed mpi inteface: `comm.Sum(ncoord);` this will call the reduction sum algorithm of the MPI library with no complications.

 ## EXTRA: GPU offloading with Cuda
 To get the cuda compiler compilated I set up an ad hoc alternative to `plumed mklib`, that uses nvcc to compile the kernel and to link the shared object.
+The example is extremely simplified and should not be used in the real world as is.

 ```C++
 void MyCoordination::calculate() {